l4rz/gpt-2-training/README.md

 ## TL;DR

-I've trained a large GPT-2 (1.25B hyperparameters) on a pretty diverse Russian press corpus (~4Gb), achieved a training loss of 2.42 and liked the results.
+I've trained a large GPT-2 (1.25B parameters) on a pretty diverse Russian press corpus (~4Gb), achieved a training loss of 2.42 and liked the results.
 Trained model is available for download.

 ![Sample, 143k steps](images/final-sample-143k-steps.png)